Skip to navigation Skip to content Skip to subnav

 (A) the notice is sent under this section;

-(B) the deficiencies that were called to the sponsor’s attention, the remedial measures requested, with the dates of such occasions and letters, and that the sponsor has failed or refused to take corrective action;
+(B) the deficiencies that were called to the sponsor’s attention, the remedial measures requested, with the dates of the occasions and letters, and that the sponsor has failed or refused to take corrective action;

 (C) based upon the stated deficiencies and failure to remedy them, a determination has been made that there is reasonable cause to deregister the program and the program may be deregistered unless, within 15 business days following the receipt of this notice, the sponsor requests a hearing with the Vermont Registered Apprenticeship Program; and